avikshit-banerjee/Book-recommender-system/README.md

 - **Search:** Users can search for specific books and get information about them.
 - **Responsive Design:** The web interface is designed to work seamlessly on desktop and mobile devices.

-## Demo

-You can access a live demo of the Book Recommender System [here](https://your-heroku-app-url.com).

 ## How to Use